marberi/100days/README.md

 Guo et.al. paper.
 Instead of rigourously using a validation set to determine the correct parameter, I simply tried a grid of different temperature values.
 While it can help to adjust the probability distribution, it does not look like magic.

+# Day 156 [2019-06-26]
+Used four hours refactoring the code for being able to experiment with another idea for ranking the galaxies.
+It use a separe network for providing the relative ranking.
+By now it is implemented and I have started to run the first tests.
+So far the ranking is essentially random.